FLCAC-admin/FLCAC-docs/docs/SOPs/3-create_a_library.md

     - Adjust the database that is intended to be transformed into a library as needed.
 Once this database becomes a library, edits are more difficult to implement.
     - Delete all exchanges with an amount of zero, the matrices in a library do not currently support zeroes.

-:::{note} Script to remove zero amounts from exchanges
+:::{note} Python script to remove zero amounts from exchanges Enter this script into the python console in openLCA:
 '''from java.util import ArrayList pDao = ProcessDao(db)
 for d in pDao.getDescriptors():